shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/getting-started/installing_app.md

 If you can’t find the exact app you are looking for, you can create one.
 There’s a good chance that other ShotGrid users will need the same function and sharing new apps is one way to give back to the ShotGrid community.

-In the next guide, you will learn how to customize your production folder structure to reflect how your facility is structured](./dynamic_filesystem_configuration.md).
+In the [next guide](https://developer.shotgridsoftware.com/56b441c6/), you will learn how to customize your production folder structure to reflect how your facility is structured.